password123456/setup-squid-proxy-with-security-best-practice/README.md

-# setup squid proxy with security best practice
+# Setup Squid Proxy With Security Best Practice
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fpassword123456%2Fsetup-squid-proxy-with-security-best-practice&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

-- Security best practices when a squid proxy is being used as a forward proxy
+- Security best practices when a squid proxy is being used as a "forward proxy"
 - If you are configuring as a reverse proxy, some topics in this guide may not be applicable.
 We recommend cross-referencing other security guides for appropriate security hardening criteria when using Reverse Proxy.

 ```